 The on-campus and Berlin components of the class are both required.

-The program includes daily explorations and visits to schools, social agencies, immigrant advocacy groups, local governments, neighborhood centers, etc. that are engaged in migration related work.
-A complete list will be posted as events are confirmed.
+The program includes daily explorations of relevant city sites and visits to non-profits, social agencies, community and advocacy groups, neighborhood centers, etc. A complete list will be posted as events are confirmed.

 Housing and Meals

 Students will share a room in a hotel in the center of Berlin.
-Housing and most meal expenses are covered..
+Housing and breakfast are covered as well as some communal meals.

 The course is funded by a DAAD (German Academic Exchange Service) grant to the University's Center for German and European Studies.
-The grant will pay for students' housing, meals, and field trips in Berlin.
-Students will also receive approximately $1,000 towards their airfare (exact amount to be determined later).
-Students will pay a $50 application fee through the Learning Abroad Center's website when applying, as well as a $400 APAAC fee assessed by the Learning Abroad Center.
-Any additional incidentals and non-program related travel are the responsibility of the student.
+The grant will pay for students' housing, some meals, and public transporation and field trips in Berlin.
+Students will get reimbursed for up to $1,400 towards their airfare.
+The grant also covers the students' Learning Abroad fees.
+Any additional incidental expenses, some meals, and non-program related travel are the responsibility of the student.